 Satto had just finished with one of Saizō's lackeys, pleased that the Uzumaki were gaining the upper hand.
-But one glance at Sasuke's battle sunk his spirits.
-Saizō had a blade raised, ready to deliver the killing blow, and Sasuke merely sat there.
+But one glance at Sasuke's battle sank his spirits.
+Saizō had a blade raised, ready to deliver the killing blow, and Sasuke merely sat there in shock.
 Sensing an opportunity to buy his ally some time, Satto intervened.
 He drew his sword and channeled water-based chakra to the blade.
-Clashing with Saizō, he was able to prevent his blade from cracking under powerful wind-based pressure and pushed Saizō back.
+Clashing with Saizō, he was able to prevent his blade from cracking under powerful air pressure and pushed Saizō back.

 Sasuke swore and pushed himself up, ignoring the pain in his side.
 Satto wouldn't be able to hold off Saizō for long on his own.

 "Stupid old man," Saizō spat.
 "You're in my way!"